 Wendy’s favorite aspect of Impact100 is visiting the chapters and sharing in their triumphs.
 She is inspired to see the ways people all over the world are owning the model and to witness Impact100 women changing so many lives.
 She believes there are two kinds of people in the world: those who see needs and realize they can be part of the solution, and those who still need to be invited to the party.

 In July of 2021, in recognition of her work with Impact100, Wendy was selected by Forbes for the 50 over 50 Impact list recognizing women changing communities through social entrepreneurship, law, advocacy, and education.
-In 2020, Wendy was named a Distinguished Honoree of the Jones Prize in Philanthropy from the Institute of Private Investors; an award which “honors someone who demonstrates the willingness to volunteer time, resources, and talents to improve the human condition, beyond themselves.”
+In 2020, Wendy was named a Distinguished Honoree of the Jones Prize in Philanthropy from the Institute of Private Investors; an award that “honors someone who demonstrates the willingness to volunteer time, resources, and talents to improve the human condition, beyond themselves.”
 She was awarded the 2014 Jefferson Award for Public Service for her work with Impact100.
 She has been featured in several books, including The Transformative Power of Women’s Philanthropy; Women, Wealth and Giving; Women’s Giving Circles; and The Right Sisters – Modern Women Inventors.
 Impact100 chapters are vibrantly invested in more than 60 cities and four countries.
-By the end of 2021, Impact100 will have collectively granted more than $100 million dollars during its first 20 years.
+By the end of 2021, Impact100 will have collectively granted more than $105 million dollars during its first 20 years.

 As part of the Impact100 Global management team, Violeta is a critical partner to the Founder | CEO in supporting Impact100 with its goals and overall operational plans.
 She joined Impact100 Global in January 2020.
 Violeta comes with over 30 years of professional experience in sales, marketing, and business development.
 In addition, she is no stranger to Impact100, as she was a founding member of the original Impact100 in Cincinnati and a current member of Impact100 SRQ.